universal-field-robots/Lslidar_ROS1_driver/README.md

 ## Bug Report

 Prefer to open an issue.
-You can also send an E-mail to shaohuashu@lslidar.com.
+You can also send an E-mail to shaohuashu@lslidar.com

+RERTION
+V0.1 2000 points per circle
+v0.2 1000 points per circle